gatling/gatling-workshop/README.md

 ## Feeders

-Nice !
+Nice!
 It's starting to look like an actual user workflow.
 But we still have a problem.
 Do you see it coming ? ...
 If we were to simulate thousands of users, it would be highly unlikely for them to browse exactly the same items.
-Let's randomize that a bit shall we ?
+Let's randomize that a bit, shall we ?

 So we'll create a CSV feeder from which each simulated user will randomly choose a particular type of glasses to browse.
-So let's add a data/search.csv file containing :
+So let's add a `src/test/resources/data/search.csv` file containing :

 ```csv
 path, id, price